seahorn/clam/README.md

 Crab-llvm is a static analyzer that computes inductive invariants for LLVM-based languages based on the [Crab](https://github.com/seahorn/crab) library.
 This branch supports LLVM 8.0.
-However, the external packages `llvm-dsa` and `llvm-seahorn` cannot be used because they have not been ported yet to LLVM 8.0.
+However, the external package `llvm-seahorn` cannot be used because it has not been ported yet to LLVM 8.0.

 # Requirements #